gaurang/voyager/README.md

 # Corporate Employee booking

-Todo:-
+#Todo:-
 Bug Fixes
 Move UI to angular
 Pub-Sub for realtime updates
 Payment Gateway integrations

-It contains
+# It contains
-# Rest API for Android booking
+ Rest API for Android booking
-# Web interface for admin/costomer/driver
+ Web interface for admin/costomer/driver
-# Android app for Customer
+ Android app for Customer
-# android app for Driver
+ android app for Driver

 You can run and deploy this project
 It uses Mysql database, Spring Hibernate code base and native angular technology

-Steps:
+#Steps:
-Install mysql DB from .sql scripts
+Install mysql DB from .sql scripts.
-Make changes to messages.properties & hbm properties file to change config create war and deploy
+Make changes to messages.properties & hbm properties file to change config. create war and deploy.

 For android :
 change the url constant of android app to connect to rest service